-I finally — FINALLY! — managed to pull the rest of my images and blog posts off my older Squarespace website, get them imported correctly into this WordPress based site, hosted by Dreamhost (Affiliate Link) where all the images are now correctly imported into and served directly from the media library.
+I finally — FINALLY! — managed to pull the rest of my images and blog posts off my older Squarespace website and got them displaying correctly on this website, hosted by Dreamhost (Affiliate Link), where all the images are now correctly imported into and served directly from the media library.

 Formatting for some image galleries is off, but that can easily be fixed.
 The important part is not having to chase down broken image links that point to a defunct website as the source and having to re-upload them one at a time, per blog post, to fix them.

 I let it sit for nearly a year because I didn’t want to deal with it while editing single blog posts whenever I felt up to it.